Armend Alimi

-Armend Alimi (Арменд Алими; born 11 December 1987) is a Macedonian professional footballer who plays for Besa Dobërdoll and the Macedonia national team.
+Armend Alimi (Арменд Алими; born 11 December 1987) is a Macedonian professional footballer who plays for Bashkimi and the Macedonia national team.

 Career

 His contract with Croatian club Istra 1961 was terminated by mutual consent in November 2011.
 Alimi also plays for the North Macedonia national football team.

 He was the youngest captain of all time in Bashkimi.
 He debuted for the Macedonian senior national team in a World Cup qualifier in September 2009 against Norway in Oslo.